keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 keywords: setup
 ---

-In order to evaluate the quality gates and allow self-healing in production, we have to set up monitoring to get the needed data.
+To evaluate the quality gates and allow self-healing in production, we have to set up monitoring to get the needed data.

 ## Setup Dynatrace